Sagaponack, New York: History

 The area was first settled around 1653.
 The village was incorporated on September 2, 2005, in the wake of the failed attempt by Dunehampton, New York to incorporate.
 Dunehampton's incorporation would have blocked Sagaponack from beaches on the Atlantic Ocean.
 The villages are seeking to address various beach issues including erosion arising from groynes at Georgica Pond in East Hampton village.

-Prior to its incorporation, Sagaponack was a census-designated place, with a population at the 2000 census of 582 for an area 70% greater than that of the current village.
+Prior to its incorporation, Sagaponack was a census-designated place, with a population of 582 at the time of the 2000 census, and an area 70% greater than that of the current village.

 The name Sagaponack comes from the Shinnecock Nation's word for "land of the big ground nuts", in reference to the Ground Nut (Apios americana).
 A common misconception is that the name referred to potatoes, the predominant crop grown by farmers who first settled the area.
 Many of the huge estates in the village were built on former potato fields.
 Its first settler was Josiah Stanborough in 1656.
 The village was originally called Sagg.

 Sag Harbor, just north of Sagaponack, is believed to have derived its name from the village.
 West of Sagaponack is a place that the Native Americans called Mecox, now a hamlet on the west side of Sagaponack Lake in the CDP of Bridgehampton.

 In July 2015, according to Business Insider, the 11962 ZIP Code encompassing Sagaponack was listed as the most expensive in the U.S., with a median home sale price of $5,125,000, rising to $8,500,000 in the end of the year.

 The village was home to many writers and literary business persons beginning in the 1950s and 1960s, appreciated for its quiet and cheap community living.